StefanKubsch/AmigaCoding/README.md

 You´re done!

-All you need to test your programs is an editor (I prefer Visual Studio Code, https://code.visualstudio.com/) emulator like WinUAE (https://www.winuae.net/), with a set up Amiga OS installation.
-Or transfer you programs to a "real" Amiga via CF Card, Network etc.
+All you need to test your programs is an editor or IDE (I prefer Visual Studio Code, https://code.visualstudio.com/), an emulator like WinUAE (https://www.winuae.net/), with a set up Amiga OS installation.
+Or transfer your programs to a "real" Amiga via CF Card, Network etc.

 I test my code on: